carpentries/workbench-docs/learners/setup.md

 ::::::::::::::::::::::::::::

-Various popups will appear in the bottom right, showing progress.
+Various pop-ups will appear in the bottom right, showing progress.
 You can click on the `Show log` link in any of the popups that show it to see any logs of the setup process.

 The setup process can take a few minutes the first time you run it for a lesson.